brunovlucena/auto-devops/20-platform/services/jamie/OBSERVABILITY.md

 ### Common Issues

 1. **No Metrics** - Check if metrics are enabled and endpoint is accessible
-2. **Missing Traces** - Verify Jaeger is running and tracing is enabled
+2. **Missing Traces** - Verify Tempo is running and tracing is enabled
 3. **Log Issues** - Check log format configuration and permissions
 4. **Dashboard Empty** - Ensure Prometheus is scraping Jamie metrics